 The evolution of fatalities in marine casualties and incidents can be analysed for the different ship types.
 Figure 2.5-3 Evolution of fatalities, organized by category of the person on board and ship type

-■Crew ■Passenger ■Other
+Crew Passenger Other

-Overall fatalities is decreasing over the years, through 2014 to 2022, for all ship types, but this tendency has not been constant.
+Overall fatalities were decreasing over the years, through 2014 to 2021, for all ship types, but this tendency was not constant.

-Fatalities in passenger category were only detected, as expected, in passenger ships and some ships declared as other ships.
-The number of fatalities in passenger category was higher than the number of fatalities in crew in years 2014, 2018, and 2022, and reached the maximum in passengers ships in 2014 and 2022.
+Fatalities in passengers are only detected, as expected, in passenger ships and some ships declared as other ships.
+The number of fatalities in passengers was higher than the number of fatalities in crew only in years 2014 and 2018.

-Occurrences with persons are classified by deviation, as explained in definitions of Appendix 1.
+Occurrences with persons are classified by deviation, as explained in Appendix 1.